 Life in the Olden Days; in depth class history project (on alternate years: Old Nantucket/Whaling and the Quakers or Westward Expansion) with pertinent projects, writing tasks, field trips and end-of-year presentation; historical fiction and non-fiction; mapping- compass rose and legend; creating small worlds and fort building

 7/8 year olds begin venturing into new terrain outside of the home and school and the social studies curriculum reflects this impulse outward.
 A study of ‘life in the olden days’ acquaints children with the history of their home and the rugged life of previous Nantucketers.
 The class later leaves ‘home’ to set out for the frontier, discovering new lands and re-visiting the Native American culture.
 Diverse projects, writing tasks, field trips and historical fiction and non-fiction texts provide children with both imaginative and hands-on personal experience.

-Investigating animals and plants and the concept of a habitat; experimenting with magnets- energy and direction; recording observation of Nature through word and image; gardening-vegetables and herbs; composting and recycling.
+Investigating animals and plants and the concept of a habitat; experimenting with magnets; recording observation of Nature through writing and drawing; growing vegetables and herbs; composting and recycling

-The 7/8 year old is discovering the world in new ways and is eager to learn about its creatures and uncover how things work.
+The 6 to 8 year-old is discovering the world in new ways and is eager to learn about its creatures and uncover how things work.
 This natural curiosity is channeled in the study of creatures and their natural habitats.
 Through firsthand observation and research, children learn about the characteristics and needs of diverse creatures and plants and their shared habitats while considering ideas such as adaptation, food chain, and reproduction.
 In the area of physical science, Primary students explore magnets, magnetic attraction and magnetic poles.

 Nature hikes; playing indoors and out; exercising gross motor skills through running, jumping, hopping, climbing, balancing; developing fine motor skills through craft work, painting and drawing activities